ISSN 1016-5169 | E-ISSN 1308-4488

 OBJECTIVE

-Electrocardiography (ECG) is used in the initial risk assessment of patients with non-ST-elevation myocardial infarction (NSTEMI).
-The frontal QRS-T [F(QRS-T)] angle is an ECG parameter that may be affected by the alterations in the coronary blood flow.
-The aim of this study was to explore the relationship of the F(QRS-T) angle with coronary flow grade and adverse events in NSTEMI patients.
+Electrocardiography is used in the initial risk assessment of patients with non-ST-elevation myocardial infarction.
+The frontal QRS-T angle is an electrocardiography parameter that may be affected by the alterations in the coronary blood flow.
+This study aimed to explore the relationship of the frontal QRS-T angle with coronary flow grade and adverse events in non-ST-elevation myocardial infarction patients.

 METHODS

-A total of 191 NSTEMI patients were divided into two groups based on the thrombolysis in myocardial infarction (TIMI) flow level on coronary angiography (CAG) before revascularization, namely TIMI 0/1 and TIMI 2/3.
-The F(QRS-T) angle obtained before revascularization was compared between the groups and its relationship with adverse events was examined.
-In-hospital all-cause mortality, repeat target lesion revascularization, new onset heart failure, ventricular arrhythmias and atrial fibrillation were defined as adverse events.
+A total of 191 non-ST-elevation myocardial infarction patients were divided into 2 groups based on the thrombolysis in myocardial infarction (TIMI) flow level on coronary angiography before revascularization, namely TIMI 0/1 and TIMI 2/3.
+The frontal QRS-T angle obtained before revascularization was compared between the groups and its relationship with adverse events was examined.
+In-hospital all-cause mortality, repeat target lesion revascular-ization, new-onset heart failure, ventricular arrhythmias, and atrial fibrillation were defined as adverse events.

 RESULTS